mintproject/mic-web/README.md

 # Mat

-Mat is an application to assist scientists in encapsulating their softwares (e.g., models, pre-processing and post-processing codes, visualizations)
+Mat is an application to assist scientists in encapsulating their softwares (e.g., models, pre-processing and post-processing codes, visualizations).

+This is the frontend.

 ## How to run?